Fast Guard

 1- Criminal Behavior as a Disqualifier

-A single of five reasons that automatically disqualify applicants for security clearance is a record of criminal activities.
-This can be a result of felony convictions, as well as repeated misdemeanors.
-The reasons behind this disqualification are straightforward: a record of violating the law can raise concerns about the ability of an individual to secure classified information.
+One of the five reasons that automatically disqualify applicants for security clearance is a criminal record.
+This can result from felony convictions as well as repeated misdemeanors.
+The reasons behind this disqualification are straightforward: a record of violating the law can raise concerns about an individual’s ability to secure classified information.

 2- Drug Abuse and Security Clearances

-The abuse of drugs is another major reason in the reasons for security clearance refusal.
-It doesn’t matter whether it’s past or present, addiction to drugs can be a red flag to the security clearance examiners.
-The government would like to ensure that people in a sensitive post aren’t affected by addictive substances as it could affect their ability to make decisions.
+The abuse of drugs is another primary reason for security clearance refusal.
+It doesn’t matter whether it’s past or present; addiction to drugs can be a red flag to the security clearance examiners.
+The government would like to ensure that people in sensitive posts aren’t affected by addictive substances, as it could affect their ability to make decisions.

 3- Financial Misconduct